MadPanCake/docusaurus/docs/unlimited-adventures/troubleshooting.md

 You have likely removed the `spawn` region from spawn either manually, or by removing the WorldGuard folder.

+#### ✨ Random Teleport is slow

+Our Random Teleport in itself is completely instant - it doesn't introduce any lag or delay.
+But when you are performing a RTP, it might try to generate a new chunk for you.
+That's what causes the visible lag.\
+Easy solution to this problem is to pregenerate your map in a radius that's at least as big as your RTP range.\
+If you do this, you will get instantenous Random Teleporting on your server! ⭐

 #### 🪶 I see a feather above my head

 Seeing feather above your head means the [Adventure Apparel](adventure_apparel) resource pack files have broken.\